AzadMemon/survivor-predictor/README.md

 I'm also relatively new to R so if you have any feedback, feel free to make an issue!

 # Setup
-You can either setup in Rstudio, or write the scrip in any editor and run in the terminal using the command `Rscript <file>`
+You can either setup in Rstudio, or write the script in any editor and run in the terminal using the command `Rscript <file>`

 # Steps
-1. Read in the training data set
+1. ### Read in the training data set
 ```
 trainData <- read.csv("train.csv")
 ```

-2. Try and get an idea of the data you're dealing with
+2. ### Try and get an idea of the data you're dealing with
 ```
 str(trainData)
 ```